richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

 ## Option: Show Viva Engage experience

 Answers resides within Viva Engage.
 Organizations that aren't ready to start using all the Viva Engage features can choose to enter a limited Answers-focused experience.
-Doing so hides other Viva Engage features such as storylines, communities and leadership.
+Doing so hides other Viva Engage features such as storylines, communities, and leadership.
 You can still access hidden Viva Engage content through existing links, but users can't navigate to Viva Engage features other than Answers.

 To use this feature, the network must have two or fewer Engage communities.